andron3000/DESIGN_PATTERNS/structural/Bridge/README.md

 **Structural design pattern.**

-The bridge pattern is a design pattern used in software engineering that is meant to "decouple an abstraction from its implementation so that the two can vary independently".
+The Bridge Pattern is a design pattern used in software engineering that is meant to "decouple an abstraction from its implementation so that the two can vary independently".

 ### Example